vinh-tran1/workout-buddy/README.md

 # Workout Buddy
 🏋 I made a Social Workout App.
-Users can make an account, create workouts, invite friends, and view others' workout progress.
+Users can make an account and create workouts.
+Soon to be implemented: invite friends and view others' workout progress.

 ## Home Page